Climate and Energy

-The Environmental Finance Center at the University of Maryland helps municipalities, institutions of higher education, and other Mid-Atlantic organizations plan for the challenges of climate change head-on through mitigation and adaptation assistance.
+The Environmental Finance Center at the University of Maryland helps municipalities, institutions of higher education, and other Mid-Atlantic organizations plan for management and financial decisions related to energy, greenhouse gas mitigation, and climate adaptation.

 Whether a small town on the Chesapeake Bay or a county dependent on an agriculture-based economy, it is critical to understand how climate change impacts your community.
 Local decisions related to land use planning, economic development, and emergency management will benefit from climate change knowledge.
 EFC assists communities in assessing their vulnerabilities to short and long-term climate change, developing potential adaptation measures, and evaluating adaptation (and inaction) costs.

 Example of Work: In working with the coastal community of Oxford, MD, the EFC has integrated sea level rise projections into our recommendations for financing and managing the town’s stormwater program.

 Press: Oxford prepares for future stormwater infrastructure updates by Josh Bollinger